157 acres in Middletown, CT

 Trail Map Trails: 2.7 miles Rating: ★★★☆☆

-The 2.7 mile lollipop loop at the Spiderweed Preserve is a bit rough despite its popularity.
-The trail starts uphill on the eroded remains of the driveway to Helen Lohman’s property.
-About a half mile in you reach the stone ruins of her home which is slowly collapsing.
-Two stories and 3 outer walls remain standing with bits of window trim and glass still clinging to the frames.
-It was easy enough to wander through the remains in late winter though I bet they grow in over the summer.
+The trail here is a 2.7 mile lollipop loop that historically has a bit rough despite its popularity.
+The trail starts uphill on the eroded remains of the property’s original driveway.
+After about a half mile of steady climb in you reach the stone ruins at the summit.
+This is the former summer home of Helen Lohman, who donated the property to the Nature Conservancy over half a century ago.
+Slowly collapsing now, two stories and 3 outer walls remain standing with bits of window trim and glass still clinging to the frames.
+It is easy enough to wander through the remains, read the faint carvings over the fireplace, and enjoy the view from the ancient windows.

-The final loop section was particularly rough but eventually reaches a rocky top.
+The final loop section eventually reaches a rocky top.
 Peter Marteka during his 2008 visit called this a, “blue-blazed spur trail leading to the second overlook… this view could be skipped and a return trip planned for the late fall.”
-I wasn’t very impressed with the view either and it seems like what was a spur is now a loop which reconnects with the original split to hike out.
+I couldn’t find the view on either of my visits including in late winter despite the help of the trail map so still cannot comment on its quality.

 From the Nature Conservancy site,

 The preserve was created by a donation from Helen Lohman of Middletown in 1967; she named the area after the sad state in which she found her gardens every spring.

 - Peter Marteka – Nature’s Sweets Abound at Spiderweed Preserve (2008)